Below are some frequently asked questions for undergraduate science majors that the associate and assistant dean's office often receive:

 "Except with special permission of the dean (or the dean’s designee) of a college, the maximum number of credits allowed for an undergraduate student is as follows: First Year of Studies, School of Architecture, College of Engineering, juniors and seniors in the Mendoza College of Business – not more than 19 credit hours per semester.
 College of Science students – not more than 18 credit hours per semester.
 College of Arts and Letters students and sophomores in the Mendoza College of Business – not more than 17 credit hours per semester.
 The limits noted... above include ROTC and activity courses."

 The overload decision is made by the student's dean.
 Prior performance in comparable class loads is considered, as well as the difficulty of the proposed load.
 The associate dean may also consult with the student's advisor before making a decision.
-If the dean approves the e-form, it is then the student's responsibility to add the additional course(s).
+If the dean approves the overload request, it is then the student's responsibility to add the additional course(s).

 For summer session, a load of more than 8 credits is considered an overload and also requires the approval of the student's dean.